 One of the teams at CloudBees (Jenkins' corporate sponsor) has been working on an overhaul of the Jenkins community user experience and design.
 It's in the alpha stage and they are aiming to build the best user experience around Jenkins Pipeline.
 I saw a screenshot on Twitter today and couldn't recognise the functional business tool I had been staring at for years.

 If you're into DevOps then you're probably already using Jenkins at work, in an Open Source project or at home - for me it's a house-hold name and a long-time favourite.
-Join me in this post for a introduction to the Blue Ocean project - whose behind it, how to use it and how to help.
+Join me in this post for a introduction to the Blue Ocean project - who's behind it, how to use it and how to get involved.

 I'll be using Docker to evaluate the new design.